andrewjf232/PTV_Project/README.md

 ### Why Serverless Architecture over Traditional Options?

-We chose a serverless architecture due to its **reduced operational overhead**, as it eliminated the need to provision or manage servers, allowing us to focus purely on data logic.
-Its **inherent scalability and elasticity** ensure components like Lambda and S3 automatically handle varying data volumes and loads on demand.
-This approach is highly **cost-effective** through a pay-per-use model, making it economical for monthly batch jobs.
-Furthermore, serverless enabled **faster development and deployment**, and facilitated **event-driven automation** via CloudWatch Events, efficiently processing data only when scheduled.
+I chose a serverless architecture due to its **reduced operational overhead**, as it eliminated the need to provision or manage servers, allowing us to focus purely on data logic.
+It was also **cost-effective** through a pay-per-use model.
+Furthermore, serverless enabled **faster development and deployment**, and allowed for **event-driven automation** via CloudWatch Events.

 ### Why AWS Athena / Glue over a Redshift Data Warehouse?

-Instead of a Redshift data warehouse, we opted for **AWS Glue and Athena** for our data lake.
-This choice was driven by **cost-efficiency**, leveraging Athena's pay-per-query model which is ideal for our intermittent, monthly batch processing.
-The **schema-on-read flexibility** offered by Glue's Data Catalog and Athena is crucial for handling evolving data structures, while the **separation of compute (Athena) and storage (S3)** provides independent scalability and optimized costs.
+Instead of a Redshift data warehouse, I chose **AWS Glue and Athena** for our data lake.
+This choice was driven by **cost-efficiency**, leveraging Athena's pay-per-query model.
+The **schema-crawling flexibility** offered by Glue's Data Catalog and Athena is crucial for handling evolving data structures.
 This approach successfully establishes a **modern data lake foundation**, ensuring raw data remains accessible for diverse analytical tools.

 ---